nicl/nicl.github.com/_posts/2013-12-28-on-employee-anarchy.md

 Github's Director of Engineering, Ryan Tomayko, has written an interesting blog about his role and the benefits of a managerless culture.
-He cites two particular benefits of not managing people.
+He cites two particular problems with the traditional management model.
 Firstly, managers don't scale, by which he means that as a business grows they can become blockers or get over-stretched and, by implication, make bad decisions.
-The second point is simply that 'telling people what to do is lazy'; it's better to 'convince...by argument'.
-Consensus, or at least vigorous debate, Tomayko argues, leads to better results.
+Better, he argues, for leaders to focus on enabling others to better make decisions themselves (although some of course would say this constitutes a great description of good management).
+The second point is simply that 'telling people what to do is lazy'; it's better to 'convince...with argument'.
+Consensus, or at least vigorous debate, it is suggested, leads to better results.

+As Github's Director of Engineering, Tomayko is focused on helping people to manage themselves.

 ### Valve